Handling Sparse Rewards in Reinforcement Learning Using Model Predictive Control: Our Approach

 \subsection{Implementation of the RL Agent}

 For the implementation of the RL agent in the navigation task, we defined the following action space, observation space, and reward function~(see also \figref{fig:architecture}).\\ \textbf{Action space:} We use continuous action spaces for both the linear and angular velocities of the mobile robot.
-The limits for the linear and angular velocities are $[-0.5\, m/s, 0.5\, m/s]$ and $[-0.785\, \mathit{rad}/s, 0.785\, \mathit{rad}/s]$, respectively.\\ \textbf{Observation space:} At each time step, the RL agent receices a vector of 20 lidar distance measurements, as well as the distance and heading difference to the target location.
-We furthermore provide the explicit distance and heading to the nearest obstacle as calculated from the laser scan.\\ \textbf{Rewards:} The sparse rewards are defined as follows:
+The limits for the linear and angular velocities are $[-0.5\, m/s, 0.5\, m/s]$ and $[-0.785\, \mathit{rad}/s, 0.785\, \mathit{rad}/s]$, respectively.\\ \textbf{Observation space:} At each time step, the RL agent receices a scan of 20 lidar distance measurements, as well as the distance and heading difference to the target location as input.
+We furthermore provide the explicit distance and heading to the nearest obstacle as calculated from the laser scan.\\ \textbf{Rewards:} The sparse reward is defined as follows: